Kingston Pease: Free African Union Society

-In November of 1780, the Free African Union Society was founded in Newport, Rhode Island.
-It earliest known free Black association in the United States.
+In November 1780 the Free African Union Society was founded in Newport, Rhode Island.
+It is the earliest known free Black association in the United States.
 The Union provided a variety of support services such as paying for burials and providing widows and children of former members with financial aid.
 Founding chapters in both Newport and Providence, the organization played an essential role in the survival and continuity of Rhode Island's free Black community, quickly becoming its public voice.
 Membership also provided some sense of financial stability for Black men and their families.

-In 1789, Kingston Pease was elected the Vice President of the Free African Union Society.
+In 1789 Kingston Pease was elected the Vice President of the Free African Union Society.
 Upon his relocation to New York City, the Union provided Pease with a letter of recommendation, attesting to his character to help him transition to a new city, writing that "whilst he resided in Newport amongst the free Africans, ... and that he has behaved himself as a good, faithful member of this said society, and as such, we recommend To all our Friends abroad."
 While he made arrangements for he and his family to relocate, the Union helped him to conduct his business, collecting rent on the property he owned in Newport.

 Later life

-By 1790, Kingston Pease had relocated from Newport, Rhode Island to New York City.
+By 1790 Kingston Pease had relocated from Newport, Rhode Island to New York City.
 He wrote in December 1790 that "my family [are] all well, both my wife & children recovered very well of the small pox, after a short confinement."
 In 1791, the Free African Union Society wrote Pease to tell him that his son, Arthur, still residing in Newport, was "very sick ... and said to be in a poor, distressed Condition, almost destitute of the Necessarys of Life."
-An 1800 census of New York listed Kingston Pease as a free Black head of household in the Fifth Ward, probably at 8 Fayette Street in Brooklyn.
+An 1800 census of New York listed Kingston Pease as a free Black Head of Household in the Fifth Ward, probably at 8 Fayette Street in Brooklyn.